podlove/podlove-specifications/podlove-episode-description.md

 However, the summary should still be a rather compact explanation of the episode that is not yet conveyed by `title` and `subtitle` alone.
 And while technically a summary can be provided without also listing a subtitle, it would be bad practice to do so.
 The cascade of *Title > Subtitle > Summary* is an ideal source for software and devices that dynamically want to unfold more information about a podcast in its user interface.

 The `summary` is made up of plain text only and MUST NOT contain any HTML or other markup.

+### GUID ###

+Identifier: `guid`
+Type: `text`
+Properties: n/a
+Mandatory: yes

+The `guid` refers to the GUID that is used to identify the episode within the feeds of the podcast.
+This field allows clients to retrieve the full entry of the episode in the feed.
+It is assumed that the same GUID is used in all feeds that include this episode.

 ### Language ###